 |

-Coming up in May: Driving Season in Swing — 7 maintenance items on the list.
+Coming up in June: Cooling System & Carb Tune — 7 maintenance items on the list.

 Don’t forget to list your upcoming projects in our Helping Hands section.
 Sometimes the hardest part of a project isn’t the technical challenge, it’s not having an extra set of hands.
 Connect with other members who are tackling similar projects and fellow enthusiasts who might be willing to assist.
 It’s not a service or a substitute for your own effort; you remain in the driver’s seat.
 But an extra pair of hands can make lifting, aligning, routing, brainstorming, and troubleshooting far easier—and along the way you may gain new friendships, practical insight, shared experiences, and a bit of well-timed encouragement.